On a problem of optimal transport under marginal martingale constraints: A self-contained approach to the variational lemma

-For a cost function satisfying the sufficient integrability condition, it is not difficult to prove that the following statements are equivalent: \begin{enumerate} \item The martingale transport plan $\alpha$ is optimal for the cost $c$, \item for $\sigma\in \F$ such that $\sigma^+\leq \alpha$, one has $\int \,c(x,y)\,\d\alpha(x,y)\leq0$. \end{enumerate}
+For a cost function satisfying the sufficient integrability condition, it is not difficult to prove that the following statements are equivalent: \begin{longlist}[(1)] \item[(1)] The martingale transport plan $\alpha$ is optimal for the cost $c$. \item[(2)] For any $\sigma\in\V$ such that $\sigma^+\leq\alpha$, one has $\int c(x,y) \,\d\sigma(x,y)\leq0$. \end{longlist}